 The Genetics Society is a registered charity and was founded in 1919 as the world’s first society devoted to the study of the mechanisms of inheritance.
 It is also one of the world's oldest "learned societies".
-Famous founder members included William Bateson, Edith Rebecca Saunders, JBS Haldane and AW Sutton.
-Membership includes over 1900 of the UK's active professional genetics, including teachers, researchers and students and is open to anyone with an interest in genetic research or teaching, or in the practical breeding of plants and animals.
+Famous founder members included Edith Rebecca Saunders, William Bateson, JBS Haldane and AW Sutton.
+The Society is run by an elected committee comprising entirely volunteers from the scientific community.
+Genetics Membership includes over 2000 of the UK's active professional genetics, including teachers, researchers and students and is open to anyone with an interest in genetic research or teaching, or in the practical breeding of plants and animals.

 Photograph: Kay Boulton from Cells of Life by Charles Jencks